Chlorodifluoromethane

 Chlorodifluoromethane or difluoromonochloromethane is a hydrochlorofluorocarbon (HCFC).
 This colorless gas is better known as HCFC-22, or R-22, or CHClF_{2}.
 It was commonly used as a propellant and refrigerant.
 These applications were phased out under the Montreal Protocol in developed countries in 2020 due to the compound's ozone depletion potential (ODP) and high global warming potential (GWP), and in developing countries this process will be completed by 2030.
 R-22 is a versatile intermediate in industrial organofluorine chemistry, e.g. as a precursor to tetrafluoroethylene.

 Production and current applications

 Worldwide production of R-22 in 2008 was about 800 Gg per year, up from about 450 Gg per year in 1998, with most production in developing countries.
 R-22 use is being phased out in developing countries, where it is largely used for air conditioning applications.
-Air conditioning sales are growing 20% annually in India and China.

 R-22 is prepared from chloroform: